Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Testing with nonparametric or parametric replication

 \item sample an angle $\theta_j$ from a uniform distribution on $[0, 2\pi)$, \item rotate $\mathbf{x}_a^{(j)}$ by $\theta_j$ and truncate it to the square $Cyl\left(0,\frac{l}{2k},\frac{l}{2k}\right)$

 \item translate $\mathbf{x}_{\theta_j}$ by the centre of the $j$-th subregion of the pattern replicate, i.e. let $\mathbf{x}_{b_j} = \mathbf{x}_{\theta_j}\oplus \{t_b^{(j)}\}$.

 \end{enumerate} \item Take a reconstructed pattern to be $\mathbf{x}_b = \bigcup_{j=1}^{k^2}\mathbf{x}_{b_j}$ and obtain $\hat S_{tile} (\mathbf{x}) = \hat S(\mathbf{x}_b)$. \end{enumerate} Steps 2 and 3 are repeated to obtain $N$ replicates of the estimate.
 Tessellation of tiles can distort inter-point dependencies present in the observed pattern.
 For instance, one may split a cluster of points, or put two points of a repelling pattern very close to each other.
 In such cases, estimates of the clustering or repelling strength from pattern replicates would be undervalued \citep{LohStein2004}.
-To alleviate this, \cite{HALL1985231} proposed that the number of tiles $N_{tile}$ should be set so that the centre of a tile is at least one dependency range $r_d$ away from its boundary, where $r_d$ denotes a maximum distance at which an interaction between two points is considerably strong.
+To alleviate this, \cite{HALL1985231} proposed that the number of tiles $N_{tile}$ should be set so that the centre of a tile is at least one dependency range $r_d$ away from its boundary, i.e. $l/2k > r_d$, where $r_d$ denotes a maximum distance at which an interaction between two points is considerably strong.
 On the other hand, greater $N_{tile}$ results in higher diversity in pattern replicates and, consequently, in a better representation of the variation in the statistic of interest.
-This means that a user should set $N_{tile}$ to a maximum number which satisfies the rule of thumb by \cite{HALL1985231}.
+This means that a user should set $N_{tile}=k^2$ to a maximum number which satisfies the rule of thumb by \cite{HALL1985231}.
 A lack of an unequivocal definition of the dependency range for many point processes hinders the implementation of this approach.
-A user also has to decide how to place centres of tiles in the original observation widow (step 2.(a)).
+A user also has to decide how to place centres of tiles $t_a^{(j)}$ in the original observation window (step 2(a)).
 A detailed discussion on this has been presented by \cite{LohStein2004}.
-The simplest choice is to require that none of the tiles exceed $W$ and to locate the centres on a regular grid.
+The simplest choice is to require that none of the tiles exceed $W$ and to sample the centres from locations on a regular grid.
 This method is used in our study (see Section \ref{sec:simulation}) and visualised in Figure \ref{fig:tiling}.
 In this approach, points lying close to the edges of $W$ are less likely to be replicated.
 To tackle this, \cite{PolitisRomano1992} allowed tiles to exceed $W$ and used a toroidal wrapping to fill in the parts of tiles which fall outside of the observation window.
 This, however, exacerbates the distortions of inter-point dependencies, as they may also occur within tiles and not only on their edges.
-Diversity in replicated patterns can be increased by sampling locations of tile centres from a uniform distribution over $W$, or over an appropriately reduced subregion if no toroidal wrapping is used.
-This leads to a significantly increased computation complexity.
-If a pre-specified grid is used, steps 2.(a--b) need to be performed only once for all $k^2$ subregions and for all $N$ replicates.
-Variability is also increased by adding a random rotation of tiles, a step crucial for our testing procedure.
+Diversity in replicated patterns can be increased by separately sampling locations of tile centres for each of $N$ replicates from a uniform distribution over $W$, or over an appropriately reduced subregion if no toroidal wrapping is used.
+Such implementation requires more operations and leads to a larger computational cost.
+In our implementation, step 2(b) is performed only $N_{tile}$ times to obtain subsets of points lying within distance $\sqrt{2}l/2k$ from each potential tile centre, and the subsets reused for all replicates.
+Under repeated sampling from a uniform distribution, step 2(b) needs to be performed separately for each tile and each replicate, as the subsets cannot be reused.
+This means the step is repeated $N\times N_{tile}$ times.
+In our implementation for isotropy testing, variability in replicates is increased by random rotation of tiles.